oracle/oci-grafana-logs/docs/linux.md

 Click **Save & Test** to return to the home dashboard.

 After the initial configuration, you can modify the datasource by adding a new tenancy by clicking on the **Add another Tenancy** checkbox and filling in the additional credentials.
-You can also disable a configured Tenancy leaving ampty the **Profile Name** as in this screenshot:
+You can also disable a configured Tenancy leaving empty the **Profile Name** as in this screenshot:

 ![Tenancy Disabled](images/multi_disable.png)

 On the Oracle Cloud Infrastructure Logs data source configuration page, fill in your **Tenancy OCID**, **Default Region**, and **Environment**.
-Your **Default region** is the same as your home region listed in the **Tenancy Details** page.
+Your **Default region** is the same as your home region listed on the **Tenancy Details** page.
 For **Environment** choose **OCI Instance**.

 Click **Save & Test** to test the configuration of the Logs data source.
-Click the Dashboard icon in the left hand navigation menu to return to the home dashboard.
+Click the Dashboard icon in the left-hand navigation menu to return to the home dashboard.

 ## Next Steps